paser-group/continuous-secsoft/sqa2023/workshops/workshop1/workshop1.md

 - For this part of the workshop you will develop two Python program files to demonstrate that you have practiced test-driven development (TDD).
 - Your code should satisfy the following requirements:
   - The calculator must be able to multiply and divide
-  - All methods related to mathematical operations should handle division by zero exceptions
+  - All methods related to division operations should handle division by zero exceptions
   - Written code has been scanned by a static analysis tool.
 You will apply static analysis to your Python program files.
 Use the [Bandit](https://bandit.readthedocs.io/en/latest/) tool to perform static analysis and report any weaknesses that you find in a TEXT file
 - Submit your Python program files and  your TEXT file on CANVAS @ `Workshop 1`
 - Complete survey: https://auburn.qualtrics.com/jfe/form/SV_556t0yGLahw3vVA